jeet1248/CS_203_Assignment_3/README.md

 - **Cohen's Kappa Score for NLP Dataset:** **0.784**

 **Interpretation:**
-A Kappa score of **0.784** indicates good agreement between the two annotators on the NLP task, which is a positive indicator of reasonable consistency in the POS tagging annotations.
+A Kappa score of **0.784** indicates good agreement between the two annotators on the NLP task, a positive indicator of reasonable consistency in the POS tagging annotations.

 #### Fleiss' Kappa (CV Dataset):
 For the CV dataset, we used Fleiss' Kappa, which is used to calculate agreement among three or more annotators.
-We used the annotations from our team as well as a third set of annotations from a different team member.
+We used the annotations from our team and a third set of annotations from a different team member.

 - **Fleiss' Kappa Score for CV Dataset:** **1**

 **Interpretation:**
-A Kappa score of **1** represents perfect agreement among the annotators, suggesting that the annotators were fully in accordance in labeling the images of containing trucks or not.
+A Kappa score of **1** represents a perfect agreement among the annotators, suggesting that the annotators were entirely in accordance in labelling the images of containing trucks.

 ---